-Although the Discovery Program operates year-round, its "Self-Assessment Template and process are periodically revised and updated in order to incorporate improvements and updates made to the Baldrige Excellence Framework by the national Baldrige Program for Performance Excellence.
-Intent to Participate forms and related Self-Assessment submissions will be reviewed and evaluated using the Discovery Guide in effect at the time that the organization's Intent to Apply form is received by the SPQA.
+Although the Discovery Program operates year-round, SPQA periodically revises the Discovery Guide and Self-Assessment Template to incorporate improvements and updates made to the Baldrige Excellence Framework by the national Baldrige Program for Performance Excellence.
+Organization's Self-Assessment submissions will be reviewed and evaluated using the version of the Discovery Guide in effect at the time that the organization's Intent to Apply form is received by the SPQA.